ConsBiol-unibern/SDMtune/README.md

 to native predictions from the use of the Java software.
 This reduces considerably the computation time when tuning the model using the AICc.
-At the moment only the Maximum Entropy method is available using the Java implementation through the “dismo” package and the R implementation through the “maxnet” package.
+At the moment only the Maximum Entropy method is available using the Java implementation (Phillips, Anderson, and Schapire 2006), through the “dismo” package (Hijmans et al. 2017) and the R implementation through the “maxnet” package (Phillips et al. 2017).
 Visit the [package website](https://consbiol-unibern.github.io/SDMtune/) and learn how to use **SDMtune** starting from the first article [Prepare data for the